-Once you have had fresh tortillas, you will have a hard time ever eating store-bought versions ever again.
-Fresh tortillas taste of corn, they're moist and soft, and they absorb the sauces ladled upon them.
+As with churros, once you've had fresh tortillas, you'll have a hard time ever eating store-bought versions ever again.
+Fresh tortillas have the taste of recently ground corn; they're moist and soft, absorbing the sauces ladled upon them while retaining the flexibility to be held tightly without splitting.